derat/nup/server/README.md

 ### /config (POST, dev-only)

-Unmarshals a JSON-encoded [ServerConfig] struct from the request body and applies it.
+Unmarshals a JSON-encoded [Config] struct from the request body and applies it.
 Used by tests.

 ### /cover (GET)